(Cemetery Scene with Nicolas Cage Ghost Rider, 2007. Prop Master Lisa Brennan.

 Your work has taken you all over Australia?

-In the 1990s I got into TV commercials in Sydney.
-Then I got taken up to Queensland to do an American TV series called Time Trax at the (Gold Coast Studios).
-Then in the late 90s I moved back to Sydney to do The Matrix as set decorator.
-As soon as I read The Matrix script I knew it was going to be big.
+Moving from Adelaide to Sydney, my first job was on the last of the 10BA (financing scheme) films, so there wasn’t much work at that time.
+So, in the 1990s I got into TV commercials in Sydney.
+Then luckily I got taken up to Queensland to do an American TV series called Time Trax at the (Gold Coast Studios).
+Then in the late 90s I moved back to Sydney to do The Matrix.
+As soon as I read The Matrix script I thought it was going to be big.
 As a sci-fi fan, I love (author) William Gibson and it was very similar to his books.
 The first film had a 60s vintage look – though mid-century furniture was not as popular then as it is now and people were putting it out in the rubbish.
 We’d go around and find things on the kerbside or in auctions.
 I think we created Oracle’s apartment on a budget of around $10,000.

 (Oracle’s Apartment, The Matrix, 1999.
 Image by Lisa Brennan, set decorator)